lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 Therefore, Attention helps us to remove this fixed size constraint between encoders and decoders

-All of these Attention mechanisms are tunable matrices of weights - they are learned and updated through the model training process, and it's why we need to "bring along the model" during inference...otherwise we can't use the Attention!
+All of these Attention mechanisms are tunable matrices of weights - they are learned and updated through the model training process, and it's why you need to "bring along the model" during inference...otherwise you can't use the Attention!

 Below shows an example of how an embedding like creature would change based on surrounding context
 <!-- ![Bert, GPT, BART](/img/bert_gpt_bart.png) -->